azutoolkit/schema/README.md

 end

 contract("User") do
-  param name : String, eq: "John end
+  param name : String, eq: "John" end
 ```

 Notice that `eq:` corresponds to `eq?`.
-This is how you can use custom validatins
+This is how the library know which validation to perform.

 ## Development